pivotal/docs-tap/learning-center/runtime-environment/workshop-definition.md

 - The `url` field is the Git repository URL for `lab-markdown-sample`.
 For example, `https://github.com/eduk8s/lab-markdown-sample`.
 It must be a URL you can go to for more information about the workshop.

-- The `difficulty` field must give an indication of who the workshop is targeting.
+- The `difficulty` field must indicate who the workshop is targeting.
 The value must be `beginner`, `intermediate`, `advanced`, or `extreme`.

 - The `duration` field gives the expected maximum amount of time the workshop takes to complete.
-This field only provides informational value and is not used to police how long a workshop instance lasts.
-The format of the field is an integer number with `s`, `m`, or `h` suffix.
+This field only provides informational value and does not police how long a workshop instance lasts.
+The field format is an integer number with `s`, `m`, or `h` suffix.

-- The `vendor` field must be a value which identifies the company or organization which the authors are affiliated with.
+- The `vendor` field must be a value that identifies the company or organization which the authors are affiliated with.
 This can be a company or organization name or a DNS host name under the control of whoever has created the workshop.